trisulnsm/dinodoc/trisuldocs/docs/ug/domain/contexts.md

 sidebar_position: 5
 ---

-# Working with contexts
+# Working With Contexts

 A Trisul [*context*](/docs/ug/domain#contexts) is a separate instance of Trisul with its own isolated database, configuration, and processes.
 The primary use cases for contexts are :

 1. multi homing separate customer networks
 2. managing different parts of a large network